nd-z/baeML/README.md

 + We were unable to deploy our project due to practical concerns.
 + You want to have our source code on hand, and possibly improve our project.
+	+ If this is the case, feel free to check out the project specifications Markdown file `overview.md` in the same directory as this README.
 + You're an employer who wants to give all of us cushy 6-figure jobs.
 	+ Pls...

+In any case, we're glad that you're interested!
+Briefly, we started this project with the goal of breaking the so-called echo-chamber effect of social media.
+We aim to deliver content that appeals to your interests but avoids reinforcing your echo chamber.
+We hope that you find this helpful, if not a fresher take on news delivery platforms.

 And so, we have this lovely little guide on how to build and run baeML.
 We hope it is as fun as it is easy to follow.